alexndr-novikov/podlodka-php-crew-6/README.md

    ```
 3. View the results in the console or generated report files.
 4. If using Gotenberg, ensure the Gotenberg server is running and accessible.
+5. If you want to benchmark a huge file, download it from [this link](https://drive.google.com/file/d/1b98T4vnQISQRPzckx-SqB9L3h5_wILne/view?usp=sharing) and place it in the `tests/data` directory.

 ## Libraries Benchmarked